“The fiddler with the Midas touch… an English equivalent of the great Irish fiddle player Martin Hayes. ****”

 “One of the defining English fiddle players of his generation.” — Mark Radcliffe, BBC Radio 2

-Whether on stage, in the studio, or in the classroom, Sam Sweeney continues to redefine what English folk music can be — grounded in history, alive in the present, and open to the future.
+Whether on stage, in the studio, or in a workshop, Sam Sweeney continues to redefine what English folk music can be — grounded in history, alive in the present, and open to the future.

 “One hell of an album from one hell of a fiddler. ***** ”